1. About diclofenac

-- Treat only 1 painful area at a time.
-Do not use more than 2 medicated plasters in any 24-hour period.
+Treat only 1 painful area at a time.
+Do not use more than 2 medicated plasters or patches in any 24-hour period.

 What if I forget to take it?

-Take your forgotten dose as soon as you remember, unless it's nearly time for your next dose.
-In this case, skip the missed dose and take your next dose as normal.
+If you forget to take diclofenac, take it as soon as you remember, unless it's nearly time for your next dose.
+In this case, skip the missed dose and take the next one at the usual time.

 Never take a double dose to make up for a forgotten dose.